-- Go to the Compatibility tab afterward and click on Run this Program as an Administrator.
+- Go to the Compatibility tab and click Run this Program as an Administrator.

 - Click on Apply to save the changes and close Properties.

-Try using Steam for a couple of minutes to check if the program would still crash on your computer.
+Try using Steam for a couple of minutes to check if the program still crashes on your computer.

 Fix 3: Delete the AppCache Folder

-The AppCache folder of Steam contains temporary data from all the games you’ve downloaded and played.
-Steam uses this data to load games faster and improve its overall performance.
+The AppCache folder of Steam contains temporary data from all the games you’ve downloaded and played, and Steam uses this data to load games faster and improve their overall performance.

-However, it’s possible that some of this data got corrupted and causes Steam to crash when it tries to access it.
+However, it’s possible that some of this data got corrupted and caused Steam to crash when it tried to access it.